 While Euclidean was a neat game in terms of the world and the immersion it was ultimately too slow of a title to really be anything more.
 The speed created a high level of boredom I rarely face when playing games which is disappointing and it wasn't a horror game or the hardcore title I was told before playing it.
 When death is billed as something that happens, I just be trying to escape death.
 In this title I was more worried about having to float down again then caring if I hit a difficult portion, it was just agonizing to float slowly in the same spaces.
 That's why ultimately Euclidean just didn't come together as proper title for me, but do note that it would be quite something visually to see in VR.

-Review Done on Euclidean for PC
+Euclidean for PC

 Review code provided by Evolve PR